Frequency of Food Insecurity

-- On average, households that were food insecure at some time during the year were food insecure in 7 months during the year.
+- On average, households that were food insecure at some time throughout the year were food insecure in 7 months during the year.

-- On average, households with very low food security at some time during the year experienced it in 7 months during the year and in 1 to 7 days in each of those months.
+- On average, households with very low food security at some time throughout the year experienced it in 7 months during the year.

 Download chart data in Excel format